conversion-audit

 Framework Reference

-This audit synthesises two complementary direct-response frameworks:
+This audit synthesises two complementary direct-response principles:

 Pain → Sandwich → Dream → Sandwich → Fix → Sandwich → CTA (wrapped in dream)